 The Online Masters in Cybersecurity program net revenue is shared between College of Computing, Ivan Allen College of Liberal Arts, College of Engineering, GTPE, and the Institute.
 As the program expands, additional colleges will have the opportunity to support the curriculum and share in the net revenue allocation.
-Thirty-five percent (35%) of net revenue is shared with colleges that support academic programming, 10% of net revenue is shared with GTPE, and the remaining 55% of net revenue is retained at the Institute.
+Thirty-five percent (35%) of net revenue is shared with colleges that support the academic programming, 10% of net revenue is shared with GTPE, and the remaining 55% of net revenue is retained at the Institute.
 The amount of revenue shared at each individual college is calculated on an annual basis based on the final enrollments produced by each course within the program.
 The revenue sharing percentages were determined during the initial design of the OMS programs.

-The FY24 Original Budget net revenue is illustrated in the table below:
+The actual net revenues for FY22 (most recent fiscal year of data available) are illustrated in the table below: